Total Divas: Development

-On May 19, 2014, E! announced that the third season of Total Divas would premiere on September 7, 2014, with Rosa Mendes joining the cast.
+On May 19, 2014, E! announced that the third season of Total Divas would premiere on September 7, 2014.
 On February 24, 2015, Paige announced Total Divas was renewed for a fourth season, with filming commencing at the end of the month.
 It was then announced at the end of season three, that the fourth season would premiere on July 7, 2015, moving from Sunday to Tuesday nights.
 On April 1, 2015, E! announced the show had been renewed for a fourth season via a press release.
-In the press release, it was confirmed that Naomi would return as a series regular with Cameron and Rosa Mendes being removed from the main cast.
-All of the other Divas would return as series regulars.
 After the September 22 episode of Total Divas aired, it was announced that the following week's episode would serve as the season finale, rather than a mid-season finale.

-Season 5 was announced on October 6, 2015, and premiered on January 19, 2016, with the fourth season's main cast with the exception of Naomi returning.
-It was subsequently announced that WWE Tough Enough runner-up Mandy Rose would be joining the show as a series regular and that Rosa Mendes would be rejoining the main cast.
+Season 5 was announced on October 6, 2015, and premiered on January 19, 2016.
 Season 6 was officially confirmed on April 18, 2016, by the E!
-Network with a fall premiere date and the majority of last season's cast returning, along with Naomi rejoining the show as a series regular, and Lana, Maryse and Renee Young replacing Alicia Fox, Mandy Rose and Rosa Mendes.
+Network.
+Its premiered on November 16, 2016.
 Additionally, the E!
-Network announced that Brie and Nikki would be getting their own spin-off also with a fall premiere date, titled Total Bellas.
+Network announced that Brie and Nikki would be getting their own spin-off, also with a fall premiere date, titled Total Bellas.

+On January 28, 2017, it was announced that Nikki Bella would serve as an executive producer of the show when the series returned in April 2017.
+On September 20, 2017, E! revealed that the seventh season will premiere on November 1, 2017.
+On May 7, 2018, E! and WWE announced that Total Divas had been renewed for its eighth and ninth seasons.
+Season 8 premiered on September 19, 2018.
+Season 9 and its final season premiered on October 1, 2019.